Sage Development Process¶

 In the following section on Collaborative Development with Git-Trac we will look at communicating these changes back to the Sage project.
 We also have a handy one-page “cheat sheet” of commonly used git commands that you can print out and leave on your desk.
 We have some recommended references and tutorials as well.

-You can alternatively fork and create a pull request at github which will automatically fetch your code and open a ticket on our trac server.
+You can alternatively fork and create a merge request at GitLab which will automatically fetch your code and open a ticket on our trac server.

 One way or another,